My 9 Favorite Uses for Wood Stove Ash

 Let’s first start by clarifying that there are multiple types of ash.

-For example, I used to burn coal in a coal-burning stove (actually more like a big furnace) which was outside of the house in a shed.
+For example, I used to burn coal in a coal-burning stove (more like a giant furnace) outside of the house in a shed.
 The ash leftover from coal is nasty.
-No matter how careful you are when emptying the ash, it sprays up everywhere.
+No matter how careful you are when emptying the ash, it sprays everywhere.

-You’ll need to wear a mask when dumping it or you’ll have particles up in your nose (note that you’ve got to be careful when heating with wood or coal as it could make you sick – proper ventilation is key!).
+You’ll need to wear a mask when dumping it, or you’ll have particles up in your nose (note that you’ve got to be careful when heating with wood or coal as it could make you sick – proper ventilation is critical!).

 Coal Ash

-While the coal from your stove isn’t as bad as the fly ash which comes out of smoke stacks, it still isn’t ideal to use.
+While the coal from your stove isn’t as bad as the fly ash from smokestacks, it still isn’t ideal.
 As far as gardens are concerned, coal ash is way too acidic and could destroy the pH of your crops.

 Wood Pellet Ash

-A lot of people use wood pellets to heat their homes because you don’t have to chop wood or need as much storage space.
-But, when it comes for uses for ash, there may be some issues with wood pellets.
+Many people use wood pellets to heat their homes because you don’t have to chop wood or need as much storage space.
+But, when it comes to uses for ash, there may be some issues with wood pellets.

 The issue has to do with the glue which is used to hold the wood pellets together.
-Many are bound with a type of glue called lignin, which is naturally-occurring in trees.
+Many are bound with a type of glue called lignin, which naturally occurs in trees.

-If this is the case, then you can use the wood pellet ash.
-Check the pellet bag or call the manufacturer to see what type of glue they use.
+If this is the case, you can use the wood pellet ash.
+Check the pellet bag or call the manufacturer to see what glue they use.

-If the wood pellets are made with chemical glues, then you don’t want those chemicals in your garden, compost, etc.
+If the wood pellets are made with chemical glue, you don’t want those chemicals in your garden, compost, etc.

 Why not switch brands of pellets?

-Or why not switch to real wood?
-Chopping is actually kind of fun and it will help with your prepper fitness.
+Or why not switch to natural wood?
+Chopping is fun, and it will help with your prepper fitness.

 Wood Ash

 This is the stuff we are talking about!
-Wood ash consists of many nutrients, has a low acidity level, and is slightly abrasive.
+Wood ash contains many nutrients, has a low acidity level, and is slightly abrasive.

 These properties are what make wood ash so useful.